Western Escarpment forest drive

 Starting from The Gantry in the northern section of D'Aguilar National Park, this forest drive is perfect for a short trail bike or 4WD adventure.
 Motor along a scenic 14km loop, past twisted scribbly gums and along the beautiful, forested western escarpment.

 Stretch your legs at Somerset lookout, roughly halfway along the drive, where spectacular views west over Lake Somerset and Lake Wivenhoe will take your breath away.
-Access to Somerset is recommended for four-wheel-drive vehicles only.
+It is recommended for four-wheel drive (4WD) vehicles during dry weather only.

 Read on for more information about the park's 4WD and trail bike road network.